Taqi ad-Din Muhammad ibn Ma'ruf: The Constantinople Observatory

 Taqī al-Dīn was both the founder and director of the Constantinople Observatory, which is also known as the Istanbul Observatory.
 This observatory is frequently said to be one of Taqī al-Dīn's most important contributions to sixteenth-century Islamic and Ottoman astronomy.
 In fact, it is known as one of the largest observatories in Islamic history.
 It is often compared to Tycho Brahe's Uraniborg Observatory, which was said to have been the home to the best instruments of its time in Europe.
 As a matter of fact, Brahe and Taqī al-Dīn have frequently been compared for their work in sixteenth-century astronomy.
-The founding of the Constantinople Observatory began when Taqī al-Dīn returned to Istanbul in 1570, after spending 20 years in Egypt developing his astronomy and mathematical knowledge.
+The founding of the Constantinople Observatory began when Taqī al-Dīn returned to Constantinople in 1570, after spending 20 years in Egypt developing his astronomy and mathematical knowledge.
 Shortly after his return, Sultan Selīm II appointed Taqī al-Dīn as the head astronomer (Müneccimbaşı), following the death of the previous head astronomer Muṣṭafā ibn ^{ҁ}Alī al-Muwaqqit in 1571.

 During the early years of his position as head astronomer, Taqī al-Dīn worked in both the Galata Tower and a building overlooking Tophane.
 While working in these buildings, he began to gain the support and trust of many important Turkish officials.
 These newfound relationships lead to an imperial edict in 1569 from Sultan Murad III, which called for the construction of the Constantinople Observatory.
 This observatory became home to many important books and instruments, it had sixteen assistants who helped with the making of scientific instruments, as well as many renowned scholars of the time.
 While there is not much known of the architectural characteristics of the building, there are many depictions of the scholars and astronomical instruments present in the observatory.
 It was from this observatory that Taqī al-Dīn discovered the Great Comet of 1577, Murad III taught of the comet as a bad omen on the war with the Safavids (he also blamed Taqī al-Dīn for the plague that was occurring at the time).
 Due to political conflict, this observatory was short lived.
 It was closed in 1579 and, was demolished entirely by the state on 22 January 1580, only 11 short years after the imperial edict which called for its construction.